sonic-net/sonic-mgmt/docs/testplan/BGP-Suppress-FIB-Pending-test-plan-T2-Chassis.md

 2. Save configuration and do config reload on DUT.
 3. Start tcpdump capture at the ingress and egress port at DUT
 4. Announce 1K BGP prefixes to DUT from T1 VM by exabgp
-5. Verify the routes are announced via __IBGP__ and __EBGP__ to all T3 peer neighbors on the upstream linecard as well as to all other T1 peers on the downstream linecards including DUT.
+5. Verify the routes are announced via __IBGP__ and __EBGP__ to all T3 peer neighbors on the upstream linecard.
 6. Withdraw 1K BGP prefixes to DUT from the same T1 VM using exabgp
-7. Verify the BGP routes are withdrawn from all T3/T1 VM peer neighbors across linecards.
+7. Verify the BGP routes are withdrawn from all T3 VM peer neighbors.
 8. Stop tcpdump capture on the DUT ingress and egress ports.
 9. Verify the average as well as middle route process time is under threshold.